-- 1. The purpose of this report is to: - a) submit for consideration by Council the General Fund Revenue budget for 2016/17 as recommended by Management Team; - b) gain approval to the Council's revenue budget and associated level of Council Tax for the 2016/17 financial year; - c) provide details of the Council's Medium Term Financial Plan for the period 2016/19 to highlight the significant budget deficit and the need for further action to reduce expenditure to a sustainable level.
+- 1. The purpose of this report is to:- - a) inform the Executive of the details of the Local Government Finance Settlement (LGFS) for 2016/17 and the implications for the Council (subject to details of the final settlement being available); - b) consider the proposed General Fund Revenue budget for 2016/17; - c) enable the Executive to make a recommendation to Council at its meeting on 18th February 2016 on the level of Council Tax to be set for the financial year 2016/17; and - d) provide details of the Council's Medium Term Financial Plan for the period 2016/19 to highlight the significant budget deficit and the need to take further action to reduce expenditure to a sustainable level.